FgmBvB/azure-infrastructure-roadmap/01-Identity-Governance/05-Microsoft-Entra-ID/04-Users/README.md

 - Usage Location
 - Account Status

-The **Object ID** uniquely identifies the user within the tenant and never changes during the lifetime of the object.
+The **Object ID** uniquely identifies the user within the tenant and remains immutable throughout the lifetime of the user object.

 ---